Jun 9th 2024

 Handling Programming Errors

 Programming errors are usually not handled in Node.js.
 When they occur Node.js process is terminated.
-This is because programming errors are usually not recoverable and the process should be terminated to avoid further damage. but we can listen to
+This is because programming errors are usually not recoverable and the process should be terminated to avoid further damage.
+We can listen to

 unhandledRejection